Scott Pilgrim vs. the World: Visual effects

 The disappearing superpower used by Roxy in the film was achieved by a blue screen, with actress Whitman being digitally erased, but there was white smoke and flashbulbs used on the set to mark the appearances.
 Black smoke was added in digitally, while lens flares were done manually by "just flashing different lights at the camera" for a day to create material.
 Roxy appears in the fourth fight, where she uses a bladed weapon.
 Churchill says that Whitman learned how to ribbon dance and used a pink ribbon in the choreography, which was digitally replaced with the weapon.

 A new piece of software was written to produce elements of the fifth fight (Scott vs. the Katayanagi Twins); Andrew Whitehurst developed what Churchill called the "Wave Form Generator", and the visual effects team worked with music producer Godrich so they could transform different elements of the music into animations and create visual music.
 Churchill explained that "the software would convert these sound stems into animation data, so when the band is playing, the graphics and the dragons are moving in time with the music."
 This fight was storyboarded by Oscar Wright without any comic reference as the film overtook the publication of the books.
 The 'audio demons', fighting monsters powered by the music in the film, were then created on-set by Churchill using weather balloons.

 For the climax fight against Gideon, a pyramid tower resembling one from Super Mario Bros. was filmed on for a week, with Churchill saying it often got hot due to the light effects being used, including the flashbulbs and red lights to represent fire on Scott's sword.
-The scene also used blue screen and many stunt performers.
+The scene also used a blue screen and many stunt performers.
 Oscar Wright storyboarded the entire sequence except for Gideon's glitching at the end, which Edgar Wright thought of during editing and was created entirely in post-production.
 Edgar Wright also noted that the pyramid tower fight scene was the slowest piece he had ever filmed, saying: "So we were raring along at this amazing pace.
 And then there was this final set piece on a pyramid.
 Suddenly, we slowed down to doing ten shots in a day, which is very slow for me.
 I sat there on top of this pyramid, looking down at these enormous platforms being maneuvered around and I thought, '[Whose] idea was this?'
 And it was mine!"

 Before directing fight scenes with visual effects, Wright consulted with director friends with more experience, including Quentin Tarantino, Guillermo del Toro, and Sam Raimi.